The Gala that recognizes human rights, Indigenous rights, equity and social justice work.

 Proceeds of the Bromley L. Armstrong Awards Gala go toward supporting anti-racism work led by LCS and the Labour Council, and the recognition of anti-racism work within the Labour Movement.
 Campaigns such as the Refugee Next Door, Yes, It Matters: Addressing Systemic Racism, and Anti-Racism in Unions, were launched and continue to be active today.
 In 2024, the Eyes on the Prize project brought together Black union leaders to discuss how collective support in the fight against anti-Black racism could be strengthened.

-2026 Bromley L. Armstrong Award Nominations Due Date Extended to February 27
+2026 Bromley L. Armstrong Award Nominations Now Closed

 More about Bromley's Legacy